united-security-providers/usp-core-waap/src/docs/native-config-post-processing.md

 ### Example 1 (simple): File upload in large chunks

-By default, Envoy has a limit on uploads to chunks of maximally 1 MB.
+By default, Envoy has a limit on uploads to chunks of maximally 1 MB when in combination with the Coraza WASM filter (CRS enabled).
 This default behavior can be changed by explicitly setting `perConnectionBufferLimitBytes` on the listener, in the example below set to 10 MB in `lds.yaml`:

 ```yaml
 resources: